 Computational Finance MSCF Business

 For the final semester, following your summer internship, you will take a mixture of required and elective courses.
-The elective courses permit you to specialize in financial computing, asset management, algorithmic trading, and risk management.
+The elective courses permit you to specialize in quantitative research, financial computing, asset management, algorithmic trading, and risk management.

-Series Analysis MSCF Studies in
+Optimization MSCF Studies in

-Electives: Choose one of three
+Electives: Choose two of three

-Derivative Models Numerical
+Derivative Models Machine Learning

 Mini 2:Macroeconomics for